College of Liberal Arts & Social Sciences > Academics > Modern Languages > Student Resources > Academic Advising >

 - Read DePaul's guide to graduation.

-- Review the Frequently Asked Questions about degree conferral.
+- Review the Frequently Asked Questions about graduation.

 I want to love my future job/career.
 How can I do what I love?